gvJaime/Sunrise/README.md

  * Must be compatible with fast vat swapping.
 (Vat may go out by pulling from it, rather than lifting it)
  * Zcarriage will access the environment through a bellow
  * Will have a door
+ * Enclosure, VAT, and platform will come out as a whole, so uninstalling will be easier.
 * Bellow for projector.
 UV light must not get out of the bellow.